glaucuslinux/glaucus/cerata/toybox/ceras/README.md

 toybox's `ls` outputs in the `long-iso` time style, which isn't compatible with some scripts like `build-aux/mdate-sh` which many packages (especially GNU ones use), therefore a `%b` was added prior to `%F` to fix this problem.

+The difference between chroot toybox and system toybox is that chroot toybox uses the internally provided libz and libcrypto to prevent messing with the LD_LIBRARY_PATH variables when building chroot and system, while system toybox relies on the system installed zlib and libressl to provide better and faster support.